vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 #### The bin is scanned

-If the bin is scanned we check, if the bin is correct by comparing it to the bin of the active line item.
+If the bin is scanned, we check if the bin is correct by comparing it to the bin of the active line item.
 This action is necessary to check if the worker is about to pick from the correct bin.
-If this is the case, we send him the quantity to pick.
+If that is the case, we send the worker the quantity to pick.
 If not, we send an error message.

 ![image](/assets/2024-10-25/070.png)

-#### Confirming the pick
+#### Confirm the pick

 When the user has finished the pick he is supposed to confirm this by double-clicking on the ProGlove button.
 The current line item is set to D for Done and we send the worker the next bin in the list.